SystemsMedicineGroup/network-based-regression/README.md

   lambda = 0.01,
   eta = 0.01,
   max_outer = 200,
-  n_cores = 1 #set to the amount of cores on your device -1
+  n_cores = 1 #only set to 1 if you are on windows/you want to run the code in serial, otherwise, remove this.
 )

 #Results